-Laravel, Accessors, and Mutators allow us to alter data while saving and fetching.
-As per the name, Accessor alters data while accessing and Mutators modify data while saving.
-The major difference between an accessor and Mutator is that data modification in an accessor is temporary while in a mutator modify data is stored in the database.
+In this Blog, we’ll understand mutators and accessors of the Eloquent ORM in the Laravel framework by examples.
+Laravel 12 Accessors, and Mutators allow us to alter data while saving and fetching.
+As per the name, the Accessor alters data while accessing and Mutators modify data while saving.
+The major difference between an Accessor and a Mutator is that data modification in an Accessor is temporary while in a Mutator modified data is stored in the database.

 For example, if we want to store a user name in upper case in our database then we can define a mutator for that so that when we save the model it will automatically convert the name into uppercase and also store the name in uppercase.